Behavioral Therapy Models

 Resources to Learn More

-Provides background information on the use of cognitive behavioral therapy for substance use disorders, covering treatment elements and common challenges.
+Provides background information on the use of cognitive behavioral therapy (CBT) for SUDs, covering the treatment elements and common challenges.

 Author(s): McHugh., R., Hearon, B., & Otto, M.

 Citation: The Psychiatric Clinics of North America, 33(3), 511-525

 Enhancing Motivation for Change in Substance Use Disorder Treatment

 Offers SUD treatment providers background information on motivational interviewing and tips on its implementation.

 Organization(s): Substance Abuse and Mental Health Services Administration

 Functional Family Therapy (FFT)